ans-group/docs.ukfast.co.uk/source/security/bruteforce.md

 ### Types of brute forcing

-It's  possible for brute forces to occur over any protocol that allows a login and is open over the internet, for example, wordpress sites with an admin page, any other sites that allow logins, SSH, cPanel/Plesk, and FTP.
+It's  possible for brute forces to occur over any protocol that allows a login and is open over the internet, for example, wordpress sites, any other sites with an admin page, SSH, cPanel/Plesk, and FTP.

 ### Wordpress